 Both marketers and salespeople can also send follow-up videos to cut through post-event barrage of “Great to meet you!” notes, and actually book a call.

-On a small scale, sales reps can record their own chalk talks or screen captures to answer customer questions, walk through the contract, or explain the kickoff process.
+On a small scale, sales reps can record their own Chalk Talks-style videos or screen captures to answer customer questions, walk through contracts, or explain the kickoff process.

 It’s important to show your finite list of customers that they’re special.
 The physical gift delivery firm Sendoso does this by sending bottles of wine with personalized labels and encouraging its sales reps to innovate.
 One employee who found out that a prospect was having a baby sent a custom baby onesie which the prospect promptly shared on social media.